Recipe for Picarones from Peru

 To whet your appetite for our newest tour, Exploring Andean Cuisine in Peru & Bolivia, we are featuring a classic Peruvian dessert: picarones.
 These fried…Read This Post

-In recent years, many American restaurants have focused on using local ingredients from local farms — but that’s been a trend for quite some time in Italy in no small part due to agriturismi.
-Agriturismo, short for agricultural tourism, started in the 1980s and picked up steam in the early 1990s as a way for farmers to sustain their farm and grow.
+In recent years, many American restaurants have focused on using local ingredients from local farms, but that’s been a trend for quite some time in Italy in no small part due to agriturismi.
+The Agriturismo movement, short for “agricultural tourism,” started in the 1980s and picked up steam in the early 1990s as a way for farmers to sustain their farm and grow.
 By offering rooms, Italy cooking classes, and producing products, the appeal of staying at agriturismi quickly attracted tourists from all over the world.

 Some agriturismi now are simply farmhouse B&Bs that rarely produce the quality experiences tourists are looking for.
-That’s why, here at The International Kitchen, we focus on offering true farm to table experiences at working farms, such as our aptly named Lombardy cooking vacation "Authentic Farm to Table" in the Southern Valtellina Valley.
+That’s why, here at The International Kitchen, we focus on offering true farm to table experiences at working farms, such as our Culilnary Adventure in Puglia in the “heel” of Italy’s boot.

 The beautiful farm is owned and run by a brother and sister.
 Chiara, the sister, also leads the cooking classes.
 You can use some of the plentiful produce that you’ve find growing in Puglia, not only fresh vegetables, but olives, grains, and cheese made from the farm’s animals.
 The accommodations are at a “masseria,” the Puglia version of a farm’s manor house, which has been converted into a relais.